 anywhere (chooses a random quest location)

-The following variables left my DFU hanging for several minutes, and had to be shut down via process manager: furnitureshop, house3, house5, house6, house7, town1, town4
+The following variables could not resolve: furnitureshop, house3, house5, house6, house7, town1, town4

 The following enemies are defined.